arunvl88/Zero-Trust-Kubernetes/README.md

 Deploy the provided nginx-cloudflared.yaml file using kubectl:
 `kubectl apply -f nginx-cloudflared.yaml`

+I copied yaml file to the controller node and ran the command in controller.

 ## 3. Add a route on the Cloudflare Tunnel Dashboard:
 Login to Cloudflare Zero Trust dashboard > Network > Tunnels > Click on the 3 dot tab of the tunnel entry > select 'configure'> Navigate to 'Public Hostname' > Add 'Public Hostaname'